top of page

 Strait is the Gate, by Andre Gide

 2. Strait is the Gate, by Andre Gide.
 Tragic tale of forbidden love between boy and girl, told through boy's narrative and later supplemented by girl's diary entries.
 Gide writes the simplest sentences of any author, both in French and the way they come across in the English translation.
 A sixth grader can read Gide.
 Beautifully sad, the pathway to God is so narrow that it can only be traversed one person at a time; the road is not wide enough for two to walk side-by-side.
 Gide gives words to the lonely aching of the human heart.
+And if you're reading this, why not comment and say if you liked the story or no, and if you think it is true that sometimes a person may have to go solo to get back to God, at least for part of the ride?

 --Priam X. Steeplejack